biqqles/deconstruct/README.md

 ** only available with `__type_width__ = TypeWidth.NATIVE`.
 </sup>

-As mentioned earlier, these types support a `type[length]` syntax to define fixed-size arrays.
+As mentioned earlier, these types support a `type[length]` syntax to define fixed-size, N-D arrays.
 When a Struct is used to unpack a buffer, these types will resolve to a Python tuple of their equivalent types.
 You can also use this to define padding sequences.

 ---